Jus-Be/orin-ayo/QUICK-START.md

 It also uses the modified 7 basic chord key mapping and the 21 advanced key mapping from LiberLive C1.

 #### Start and Stop
+Press the Lava Genie Logo to start the OrinAyo arranger and use the Lava Genie rhythm stop button to stop the arranger.

+Pressing any of the 21 chord keys before doing so will cause the arranger to play an *intro* style variation before starting and an *end* style variation before stopping.

+#### Style Variations/Sections (A,B,C,D)
+Press the Lava Genie Logo while the music plays to cycles the style variations A-->B-->C-->D-->A.

 ### Artiphon Instrument 1 and Chorda
 With Artiphon Instrument 1 and Chorda, only the first five pads are used like a Guitar Hero controller.
 The strum bridge pads are used to provide control (strum, start/stop, fill, next/previous section).